 How to check Java package/JRE version

-There are few methods out there to find under the hood Java version that you have installed on you PC.
-Windows let’s you directly search for Java component under Start Button.
+There are a few methods out there to find under the hood Java version that you have installed on your PC.
+Windows lets you directly search for the Java components under Start Button.
 Just type java and look for Java Configuration.
 Click on it and you should see the Java Configuration panel:

-Click on About Java menu and a new window with the Java version will open
+Click on the About Java menu and a new window with the Java version will open

 How to check Java version using CMD

-Another way to do it, is using CMD (Command Prompt).
-Just search for it under your windows bar start button or press windows button + R and type CMD
+Another way to do it is using CMD (Command Prompt).
+Just search for it under your windows bar start button or press the Windows button + R and type CMD